sierrajulietromeo/PRG1-DFP-JS/README.md

 You should test your solution yourself by making your own sufficient calls to your function(s) so that you are positive that it works as expected, regardless of the included tests.

 Your final version should demonstrate evidence of being refactored; please note, refactoring is not bug-fixing - essentially it is reducing complexity and simplifying your codebase such that it is as efficient, readable, structured and as manageable as possible.

+Should you wish to refactor your solution into multiple smaller functions you may do so.

 Some example calls to the function: